User Guide: Render

 Ctrl-LMB click in the resolution field to enable and open up the DPI resolution settings.
 Select the unit of measure for the loaded geometry, and the Rez value displays how many pixels the rendered images will be.
 If unusually small or large, the value is highlighted in red to indicate that maybe the unit of measure is wrong or the DPI value is too high or low.

-Once created, the image is displayed; you can then use File|Save or Ctrl-S to save it to a different location if you wish, using a ".tif" or ".jpg" filename extension to select the format of the saved image.
+Once created, the image is displayed; you can then use File|Save or Ctrl-S to save it to a different location if you wish.
 If multiple images were rendered, use Space and Backspace to cycle between them.

 [Professional Version Only]